 The songs we sing cannot be vague and imprecise because worship cannot be vague and imprecise.
 We are worshipping a specific person who has saved us in a specific way.
 Therefore, worship should magnify our view of God by highlighting His characteristics and His work of salvation through Christ.

-My first day in Africa was SO amazing.
-I woke up my first morning in Africa to roosters crowing and Lugandan shouts and children’s laughter outside.
-So beautiful.
 Walking outside I was greeted with wonderful hello hugs and beautiful good mornings from precious children.
-I’ve never received so much love and I didn’t even know … Continue reading He is enough
+I’ve never received so much love and I didn’t even know them yet!
+We spent all day getting to know them and playing with them.
+It was great.